x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-700-through-5-7-750.md

 ### 5.7.750 Client blocked from sending from unregistered domain

-This issue occurs if you

-To avoid this error, you can:
+To fix this error, you can:

 - **Most common solution**: Add and validate all domains in Office 365 that you use to send email messages.
 For more information, see [Add a domain to Office 365](https://docs.microsoft.com/office365/admin/setup/add-domain).